Important Notice About the FUTA Tax Rate

 - Preparation and filing of Form 940

-Should you have any further questions, please reach out to our office.
+Should you have any further questions, or just like to talk about payroll issues, please reach out to our office.

 Under Title XII of the Social Security Act, States with financial difficulties can borrow funds from the federal government to pay unemployment benefits.
 If a state defaults on its repayment of the loan, the amount of state unemployment tax credits that employers in the state may claim is reduced.